79th New York Infantry Regiment: Organization and pre-civil war

-The 79th New York was established in the fall of 1858 in response to the State of New York requiring the 2nd New York to conform to the new uniform regulations.
-The Highland Guard/79th New York was created with the help of the St. Andrews and Caledonian societies of New York and wealthy financial backers such as Samuel Mackenzie Elliott and Roderick Cameron.
+The roots of the 79th New York Volunteer Infantry can be traced back to 1855, when it was initially organized as a militia regiment in New York City.
+The regiment was heavily composed of Scottish immigrants and Scottish-Americans.The Highland Guard/79th New York was created with the help of the St. Andrews and Caledonian societies of New York and wealthy financial backers such as Samuel Mackenzie Elliott and Roderick Cameron.
 The unit had no connection to the British Army's 79th Regiment of Foot (Cameron Highlanders), but was recruited from veterans of the Scottish regiments of the British army living in the US.
 Similarly to the Queens Own Cameron Highlanders, the 79th Regiment wore the Cameron of Erracht tartan kilt as part of their uniforms until midway through their service in the American Civil War.

 The 79th New York (348 strong in Spring 1859) was part of 1st Division, 4th Brigade of the New York Militia, the regiment was designated as light infantry cross trained train as heavy artillery for the defense of Manhattan and also provided parade and guard for dignitaries such as the Prince of Wales and the Japanese ambassador when they visited Manhattan.
 The 79th, without knowing it, set themselves up to take part in nearly every major engagement in the eastern theater of the war and became one of the most known and traveled regiments in the Union Army.